Cruise Is Coming!

 Yes – like any mission day the cruise is open to all agents, Enlightened and Resistance.

-What will I do on a Mission day at sea?
+What will I do on Ingress at Sea?

 We’ll have a reserved conference room safe for board games.
 Bring your favorites and geek out with friends or frenemies and learn some new games.
 Karaoke!
 Swim!
 See a show!
 Hang out at the English Pub or night club!
 You can even go ice skating and rock climbing!
-And when you’re not at sea, explore the super cool ports of Grand Cayman, Costa Maya, and Cozumel!
+And when you’re not at sea, explore the super cool ports of San Juan, Bonaire, Aruba, and Curacao!
 Uniques, missions, and history!

 Have an idea on something you think would be fun to do on cruise, or want to volunteer to help?
 Contact @dayosteph on TG with your ideas!